hardscrabble/hardscrabble.github.io/_posts/2015-11-09-how-to-tell-ruby-how-to-compare-numbers-to-your-object.md

 end
 {% endhighlight %}

 You might expect hell to be raised as an exception -- but nope.
+You might think that means the `coerce` method wasn't called.
+It was, it's just kind of unusual territory.
 Thankfully, it's not completely silent: it emits a warning that your exception will no longer be rescued in future versions of Ruby.
 I like that change.

 So.
 Now that we know about coerce, our operator methods can be really simple, but they can still be used bidirectionally, and we can even feel OK about